 3.4.6 The chain cables shall be composed of separate chain lengths, except for the chains less than 15 mm in diameter which need not be divided into chain lengths.

-The lengths of chains shall be interconnected with joining links.
+The lengths of chains shall be not less than 25 m and not over 27,5 m and shall be interconnected with joining links.